List of screw drives: Line Head and Line Recess

 The fasteners are commonly called line head screws.
 They are also known as Gamebit screws, due to their use on some video game consoles.
-They are found on IBM computers, as well as Nintendo and Sega systems and their game cartridges.
+They are found on IBM computers such as the PS/2, as well as Nintendo and Sega systems and their game cartridges.
 The female sizes are designated ALR2, ALR3, ALR4, ALR5, ALR6; the male sizes are designated with an "H" instead of an "R"; and the tamper-resistant female have a "T" at the end of the designation (e.g. ALR3T).

 In Japan, the male sizes are often designated as DTC-20, DTC-27, DTC-40 (discontinued) and DTC-45 corresponding to a respective screw head size of 3.2 mm, 4.6 mm, 6.4 mm and 7.7 mm; with the size of the screw measured across the widest portion of the mating part of the head.
-The most common sizes in use for consumer electronics are DCT-20 and DTC-27.
+The most common sizes in use for consumer electronics are DTC-20 and DTC-27.